State of Mind (TV series)

 State of Mind is an American comedy-drama series created by novelist Amy Bloom.
 The series stars Lili Taylor and premiered on Lifetime on July 15, 2007.
 Its last episode aired on September 9, 2007.

 Synopsis

-Taylor as psychiatrist Anne Bellowes, who unexpectedly finds her husband cheating on her with their marriage counselor.
+Anne Bellowes is a psychiatrist who unexpectedly finds her husband cheating on her with their marriage counselor.
 The series deals with Bellowes and her relationship with her patients as well as other doctors in the practice.